gatsbyjs/gatsby/docs/docs/creating-dynamically-rendered-navigation.md

 You will be using `gatsby-config.js` to store the data for your links. `gatsby-config.js` is a file used for configuring gatsby located in the root path of every Gatsby project.
 A plain old javascript object is exported from this file, this object contains `siteMetadata` object which you can query through graphql when generating your static pages.

-This guide will use the gatsby starter project  `gatsby-starter-default`, which can be downloaded through the gatsby CLI.
+This guide will use the gatsby starter project `gatsby-starter-default`, this project can be downloaded through the gatsby command line interface tool using the command `gatsby new [project-name] https://github.com/gatsbyjs/gatsby-starter-default#v2`.

 ### Creating the link data
 First, locate the `gatsby-config.js` file in the root directory of your project.
 Inside the `siteMetaData` object, add an array of menu links objects.
 These objects should contain two properties: name and link.
 Name is the name of your navigation item, link is the page which will be navigated to when a menu item is clicked.